 • Difficult to use in larger organizations.

-• Can result in a lack of direction in the long term.
+• We may need more direction in the long term.

 • Requires lots of involvement to keep going.

-Unlike clan culture, adhocracy culture is much more focused on taking risks and innovating.
-These companies place a high value on creativity, individuality, and ideas.
-Furthermore, they encourage employees of all positions to share their ideas and help push the company forward, constantly adapting to the current market.
+Adhocracy culture is much more focused on taking risks and innovating than clan culture.
+Companies with this organizational work culture place a high value on creativity, individuality, and ideas.
+They encourage employees of all positions to share their ideas and help push the company forward, constantly adapting to the current market.

 Strengths of Adhocracy Culture